steph72/fcio-tutorial/docs/README.md

 ```
 There are a few things noteworthy about this program:

-1. We include the `conio.h` header, because we're using the `bordercolor`function to change the border colour.
-This shows that `conio.h` and `fcio.h` are able to coexist (in fact, some portions of `fcio.h` depend on `conio.h`).

-   (**IMPORTANT:** Don't even think about mixing `conio`s text output functions (clrscr, printf, etc.) to display text on a full colour screen (and vice versa) – it won't work and will most probably lead to very sad things™. *fcio* keeps some vital information stored in the memory area where the standard text screen used to be.
-Writing into this area is bound to cause all kinds of chaos)
+1. We're using `fc_bordercolor` to set the border colour, obviously.
+We *could* include `conio.h` instead and use its `bordercolor` function, but there are **two very good reasons for not doing so:**
+   - To save precious program memory, *fcio* uses the standard text screen memory at $400 for its own purposes.
+Overwriting it by accidentally using standard `conio`'s text screen functions is bound to cause very sad things™ to happen.
+   - `conio.h` and `conio.c` add another whopping 7kb to the program code.
+Considering CC65's famously lousy code generation, every byte counts.
 2. You can use `fc_printf` just like you would use the regular `printf` function.
 It accepts the same variable arguments and acts just like its `stdio.h` counterpart.

 Compile and link the program again.
 Before running it, remember to set your MEGA65 to operate in PAL mode, as NTSC mode doesn't provide quite enough resolution for a screen with 60 text rows.